asifnawazminhas/asifnawazminhas.github.io/_tabs/tools.md

 ---
-layout: tools
 icon: fas fa-gears
 order: 4
 ---

-## Useful Tools for Cybersecurity, Red teaming & AI
+### Useful Tools for Cybersecurity, Red teaming & AI

 Here are some highly recommended tools and resources for various cybersecurity, red teaming, purple teaming, and AI-related needs: